dbayardAWS/intro-data-lake/lab2/README.md

 ![screenshot](images/RS9.png)

-* Click the + sign to open a new query tab, and enter this query:
+* Let's save the top 20 reviewers for the Banana Slicer to a new Redshift table for later use.
+Click the + sign to open a new query tab, and enter this query:
 ```
 create table top_banana_reviewers as
 select customer_id